QuentinRa/blog.quentinra.dev/operating-systems/networking/others/technologies/wi-fi.md

 Wi-Fi is a family of protocols commonly used for local area networking along with Ethernet.
 Exchanges are done using radio waves.
 Wireless adapters are responsible for converting data to radio frequency (RF).

-Each Wi-Fi network has a SSID (Service Set Identifier) which is the name of the network shown to others.
+Each Wi-Fi network has a SSID (Service Set Identifier) which is the name of the network shown to others <small>(ESSID)</small>.

 They often have a password.
+WPA <small>(Wi-Fi Protected Access)</small> is the replacement of WEP <small>(Wired Equivalent Privacy)</small> and a protocol to prevent unauthorized access to the network.

+* WPA2-EAP uses a Radius Server
+* WPA2-PSk uses a password/passphrase/code
+* Cisco used LEAP/PEAP and now uses EAP-TLS
+* Cisco uses a TACACS+ Server
 </div><div>

-...
+Wi-Fi is commonly used to connect a device to an [access point](/operating-systems/networking/topology/devices/wap.md), which is connecting us to another network such as the internet.
 </div></div>

 <hr class="sep-both">